quality-liquid/cupid_code/Documentation/Design/HighLevel/user-interface.md

 13. Cupid Chosen Gig
     * The gig will display information such as distance, time, and dater rating.
     * The Cupid will be able to accept or reject the gig.
 Gigs already selected can be cancelled.
+14. Dater Gig Requests
+    * Daters will be able to request gigs and see the status of each request, including whether it's been picked up and the distance of the Cupid.

 ### Component interaction